TrashPandaCode/reports/ia-final/main.typ

 This dynamic content loading was made easier by the structured nature of Markdown files, and it integrates seamlessly with our use of React Router and Vite as our build system.
 As a result, we're able to maintain a clean separation between content and application logic, while also achieving an efficient and responsive user experience.
 #pagebreak()

-#todo("Feedback Bitte")
-// Wie findet ihr das vom Inhalt her?
-Sollte ich genauer auf die Abläufe eingehen oder passt das so?

 == Game
-The game runs inside a dedicated React Component that acts as a wrapper for the key components of the game: the canvas in which the game is rendered, the node editor and several UI elements.
+The main challenge of creating the game was of course having two seperate elements of our game being displayed side by side.
+Both of these elements need to run inside of their own shell, as to not get into each others way, but they still need to communicate with another to create an immersive experience.
+To achieve this the game runs inside a dedicated React Component that acts as a wrapper for the key components of the game: the canvas in which the game is rendered, the node editor and several UI elements.
 This component also handles the initialization of the game engine and transitions between levels.

 === First call of the Component
 When the component is first called, it checks the route parameters for a level ID to determine which level to load.
 If no level is specified, it will default to the first level, "Calculator".
 At this point we also check wether the Tutorial Dialog should shown, based on what the user has previously selected.
 If the Tutorial gets skipped, the Level Dialog will be displayed and wait for the current level to be set.